 The Joo lab is developing a novel single-molecule technique that will allow for observation of millions to billions of different DNA/RNA sequences in real time.
 This new technique will be used for studying CRISPR immunity (CRISPR/Cas9), RNA interference (Argonaute), and DNA elimination.
-The lab is looking for a candidate with background in physics or biophysics.
+The lab is looking for a candidate with background in physics, biology, or biochemistry.

 Single-molecule protein sequencing

 The Joo lab is developing cutting-edge proteomic techniques that will allow for the analysis of single proteins.
-The lab is looking for a candidate with background in physics, biophysics, or proteomics.
+The lab is looking for a candidate with background in physics, chemistry, or biophysics.

 We are looking for a motivated candidate with background in molecular biology and cell biology.
 A post-doc position is offered through various fellowships.
 Newly graduated post-docs are eligible for Veni (a Dutch grant) and EMBO long-term fellowship.
 Those, who are not associated with any Dutch institutes, are eligible for Marie Sklodowska-Curie Individual Fellowship.